Wind Load Calculation

-Our last blog entry was an overview of how to calculate wind load, the force that blowing wind exerts on a tall object.
-There are a number of factors that influence the actual wind load on a real building, including the surrounding terrain, nearby structures and trees, and typical weather patterns for the area.
-The most complicated wind load calculations try to account for as many of these external factors as possible, to the point where the wind load section in American Society for Civil Engineer’s ASCE 7 standard spans five chapters and over 100 pages.
+Wind Load Calculation is an overview of the force that blowing wind exerts on a tall object.
+A number of factors that influence the actual wind load on a real building, include the surrounding terrain, nearby structures, trees, and typical weather patterns for the area.
+Comparing wind load calculations are most complicated .
+Calculations try to account for as many of these external factors as possible, to the point where the wind load section in American Society for Civil Engineer’s ASCE 7 standard, spans five chapters and over 100 pages.

-In this blog entry, I’ll compare one of ASCE 7’s applications with the two equations I included in the last blog.
-The first was a generic drag force calculation, and the second incorporated two other coefficients to account for exposure and the intensity of wind gusts.
-As an example, I’ll use three objects on top of a 100-foot tall building:
+Comparing one of ASCE 7’s Applications with the two equations included in the last blog.
+First was a generic drag force calculation, second was incorporating two other coefficients to account for exposure and the intensity of wind gusts.
+As an example, the use three objects on top of a 100-foot tall building:

 - A 10’ tall, 10’ wide cylinder.